 Birds can cause damage to young seedlings by pulling them out and wreaking havoc in your garden beds.
 Putting a layer of tulle over the newly-planted seeds helps prevent damage from birds.
 If you use garden watering grids, simply place the tulle on top of the soil and underneath the grids.
 I also use my plant markers to hold the tulle in place.

-Once the seedlings are several inches high, remove the tulle, fold up, and store until it is needed again.
+Once the seedlings are several inches high, remove the tulle, fold it up, and store it until it is needed again.
 (If birds are an issue for larger plants, see tip #3 above.)

 Pest Control Hack #9: Prevent small pest problems from becoming larger

 Pruning shears are an effective way to control pests.
-If a leaf is infested with pests, then remove it and discard (not in the compost).
+If a leaf is infested with pests, remove it and discard it (not in the compost).
 Trimming off an infested leaf or two keeps the problem from spreading to additional leaves.
-Early detection is important so spend time in your garden each day.
-Check the undersides of leaves and other pest prone areas.
-If a plant is severely infected, you may want to remove the entire plant so that it doesn’t spread to other plants.
+Early detection is important, so spend time in your garden each day.
+Check the undersides of leaves and other pest-prone areas.
+If a plant is severely infected, you may want to remove the entire plant so it doesn’t spread to other plants.

-For help identifying and dealing with different types of pests see this post, “Organic Pest Control That Really Works“.
+For more help identifying and dealing with different types of pests, see this post, “Organic Pest Control That Really Works“.